tjowers95/dotnet-io-concurrency-assignment-tjowers95/README.md

 The server should accept client requests and create start a new `Task` to manage each client's connection and provide the client with quotes at their requested interval.
 The server will use the `interval` to determine how frequently to fetch quotes from the provided API which it will immediately give to the client.
 The task servicing the client with responses should remain running until either the client closes their application or the server is forcibly stopped.

-The server should remain open to new requests until the server is forcibly stopped.

 *Due to latency when communicating with Stock API, the timing for the interval does not have have to be precise*.

-The response from the server should be changed from a formatted string to a marshalled XML file.
-The required format of this response is shown below.
+The response from the server should be changed from a formatted string to a serializable class representing the XML structure specified below.

 #### Example XML response